 The air distribution system which is field supplied and installed downstream of the specified ducted plenum must be engineered to assure sufficient air flow, even under adverse conditions, such as dirty filters.
-The information provided in Figure 1, Appendix A should be used to design the air distribution system duct size leaving the Scholar IIITM heat pump or air conditioner, keeping the external static pressure to a minimum.
+The information provided in Figure 1, Appendix A should be used to design the air distribution system duct size leaving the Scholar QVTM heat pump or air conditioner, keeping the external static pressure to a minimum.

 Applications using duct work should be designed and installed in accordance with the current edition of the National Fire Protection Association codes and standards 90A and 90B.
 The duct system must be engineered to insure sufficient air flow through the unit to prevent over-heating of the heater element.
 This includes proper supply duct sizing, sufficient quantity of supply registers, adequate return and filter area.
 Ductwork must be of correct material and must be properly insulated.
-The duct work must be firmly attached, secured and sealed to prevent air leakage.
+The duct work must be constructed of galvanized steel with a minimum thickness of .019.
+Ductwork must be firmly attached, secured and sealed to prevent air leakage.
 Do not use duct liner on inside of supply duct within four feet of the unit.